yxjdarren/yxjdarren.github.io/index.md

 - Reviewer of IEEE Transactions on Big Data (TBD)
 - Reviewer of IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
 - Reviewer of IEEE Signal Processing Letters (SPL)
+- Reviewer of IEEE Journal of Biomedical and Health Informatics (JBHI)
+- Reviewer of IET Intelligent Transport Systems
 - Reviewer of IEEE Access

 {% include_relative _includes/publications.md %}